mhebrard/chi-lib/app/components/charts/pie/README.md

 * init: create an empty chart
 * update: inject the data in the chart
 * setCutoff: modify the cutoff (see parameters)
-* disable: click on a slice to grayout
+* disable: click on a slice to gray it out
 * enable: click on a grayout slice to enable it again

 **parameters**